 - Dental Enamel β The Overlooked Side Effect

-- Safe Daily Amount & How to Minimise Risks
+- Safe Daily Amount & How to Lower Risks

-- Is Hibiscus Tea Still Worth It for Skin Conditions?
+- Is Hibiscus Tea Still Worth It for Skin?

 - Frequently Asked Questions

-This article gives you the complete, honest, evidence-based picture β covering every documented side effect, every confirmed drug interaction, and every group that should exercise caution or avoid hibiscus entirely.
-If you are already drinking hibiscus tea daily for skin conditions, or planning to start, this is your essential safety reference.
-For the full benefits guide, see our main article: 7 Proven Benefits of Hibiscus Tea for Psoriasis & Eczema.
+If you drink hibiscus tea daily for skin conditions, this is your essential safety reference.
+For the full benefits guide, see our pillar article: 7 Proven Benefits of Hibiscus Tea for Psoriasis & Eczema.

 Overall Safety Profile